Kepler K2 observations of the transitional millisecond pulsar PSR J1023+0038

 The observed orbital light curve (Figure~\ref{fig:model_lc}) is remarkably similar to the light curve of J1023 presented in both Figure 7 of \citet{2004MNRAS.351.1015W} and Figure 4 of \citet{2005AJ....130..759T}, with all three light curves showing a similar asymmetry.
 However, the observations in \citet{2004MNRAS.351.1015W} and \citet{2005AJ....130..759T} were taken when the system was in a non-accreting state (we are tempted to call this the radio powered state but will not, as the system had not been detected as a pulsar at the time).
 We also tested whether or not the peak-to-peak amplitude of the light curves in both states were the same by converting the SAP flux to \textit{Kepler} magnitudes.
 The peak-to-peak amplitude due to orbital modulations in both states was close to 0.35 mag.

 This suggests that the amount of heating the secondary star experiences in both states is approximately equal, which is surprising given the increase in gamma-rays from the NS in the accretion powered state by a factor $\sim 6$ found by \citet{2014ApJ...790...39S}.
-This indicates that gamma ray photons are possibly not the main source of irradiation causing the heating of the companions sources, thus leaving the pulsar wind (the dominant mechanism for angular moment loss during the rotationally-powered pulsar state) as the primary contender.
+This indicates that gamma ray photons are possibly not the main source of irradiation heating the companion, thus leaving the pulsar wind (the dominant mechanism for angular momentum loss during the rotationally-powered pulsar state) as the primary contender.

 Furthermore, \citet{2016ApJ...830..122J} found that the neutron star's spin-down rate is $26.8$\% faster in the accreting state than in the rotationally-powered radio pulsar state.
 This increase is surprisingly small given the dramatic effects that an accretion disc is expected to have on the pulsar's magnetic field structure.
 The similarity in the heating profile observed here compared to previous observations during the radio pulsar state provides further evidence that the pulsar wind spin-down mechanism is not suppressed by the accretion disc encroaching into the pulsar's magnetosphere.